About | History | Photo & Video Gallery | Success | Recovery Club

 Nursing Team

-- Provide nursing care and monitor the physical and mental health needs of patients throughout the treatment
+- The 24/7 nursing team at Castle Craig provide nursing care and monitor the physical and mental health needs of patients throughout the treatment.
+The nurses supervise detox and distribute medication.
+Our nurses respond to any immediate needs – either health-related or emotional.

 Other Permanent and Consulting Staff Include: